trulsmoller/Project_Explore_Weather_Trends/README.md

 The results is a comparison between global and local average yearly temperatures.
 The local position is Oslo, Norway.

+Please check out the pdf file for the findings!

 ### Files used
 results.csv (consisting of three columns: year, avg_temp_oslo, avg_temp_globally)